Google, Temasek agree to invest US$350m in Indonesia's Tokopedia

 The backing of Google and Temasek is a vote of confidence for one of Indonesia's biggest e-commerce operators, which rode a surge in online shopping during the pandemic.

-America's largest Internet corporations have looked increasingly toward Asia as growth in the US and Europe slows, seeking to tap the region's rapidly growing smartphone-savvy population.
+America's largest Internet corporations have looked increasingly towards Asia as growth in the United States and Europe slows, seeking to tap the region's rapidly growing smartphone-savvy population.

 Facebook is buying a stake in India's Jio Platforms, while its WhatsApp unit struck a deal to invest in Gojek, which has a popular digital payments service called GoPay.